 The Fund may utilize a variety of derivative instruments (both long and short positions) for investment or risk management purposes, as well as to leverage its Portfolio.
-The Fund may use derivatives to gain exposure to securities markets or other assets, such as real-estate related investments, in which it may invest (e.g., pending investment of the proceeds of this offering in individual securities, as well as on an ongoing basis).
+The Fund may use derivatives to gain exposure to securities markets or other assets, such as real-estate related investments, in which it may invest.
 The Fund may also use derivatives to add leverage to its portfolio.
 Derivatives transactions that the Fund may utilize include, but are not limited to, purchases or sales of futures and forward contracts (including foreign currency exchange contracts), call and put options, credit default swaps, total return swaps, basis swaps and other swap agreements.
 The Fund may also have exposure to derivatives, such as interest rate or credit-default swaps, through investment in credit-linked trust certificates and other securities issued by special purpose or structured vehicles.
 The Fund's use of derivative instruments involves risks different from, and possibly greater than, the risks associated with investing directly in securities and other traditional investments.
-Derivatives are subject to a number of risks described elsewhere in this prospectus, such as liquidity risk, interest rate risk, issuer risk, credit risk, leveraging risk, counterparty risk and management risk.
-They also involve the risk of mispricing or improper valuation, the risk of unfavorable or ambiguous documentation and the risk that changes in the value of the derivative may not correlate perfectly with the underlying asset, rate or index.
+Derivatives are subject to a number of risks described elsewhere in this annual information form, such as liquidity risk, interest rate risk, issuer risk, credit risk, leveraging risk, counterparty risk and management risk.
+They also involve the risk of mispricing or improper valuation, the risk of unfavourable or ambiguous documentation and the risk that changes in the value of the derivative may not correlate perfectly with the underlying asset, rate or index.
 If the Fund invests in a derivative instrument, it could lose more than the principal amount invested.
-Also, suitable derivative transactions may not be available in all circumstances and there can be no assurance that the

-Fund will engage in these transactions to reduce exposure to other risks when that would be beneficial.
+Also, suitable derivative transactions may not be available in all circumstances and there can be no assurance that the Fund will engage in these transactions to reduce exposure to other risks when that would be beneficial.
 The Fund's use of derivatives also may increase the amount and affect the character and/or timing of taxes payable by Unitholders.
 OTC derivatives are also subject to the risk that a counterparty to the transaction will not fulfill its contractual obligations to the other party, as many of the protections afforded to centrally-cleared derivatives might not be available for OTC derivatives.
 For derivatives traded on an exchange or through a central counterparty, credit risk resides with the creditworthiness of the Fund's clearing broker, or the clearinghouse itself, rather than with a counterparty in an OTC derivative.